 - Not confronting the addict about their addiction because of fearing their retaliation.

 Like mentioned above, the loved one may think they are assisting the individual, but they are often causing more harm than good.
-Realistically, the damage caused by enabling can become worse over time for both the addict and the loved one.
+Realistically, the damage caused by enabling an addict can become worse over time for both the addict and the loved one.
 Enabling loved ones are often wanting to help the struggling individual so much that they end up taking on many of the addict’s responsibilities, which results in the addict having less responsibility and the loved one neglecting many of their responsibilities.
 This desire to “help” can become desperate as the loved one continues to take on more responsibilities and the addict starts expecting them to handle everything.
 This circumstance can also come under the heading of co-dependency, which is where the loved one begins to place the addict’s needs higher than their own, and this relationship becomes destructive and unilateral.

 Empowerment in Addiction Recovery